fenago/machine-learning-for-finance/lab_guides/Lab_1.md

-Tensors and the computational graph {#tensors-and-the-computational-graph .title style="clear: both"}
+Tensors and the computational graph
 -----------------------------------------------------